abinit/abinit/doc/tutorial/eph_intro.md

 ## Tricks to accelerate the computation and reduce the memory requirements

-Each sub-driver implements tricks to accelerate the calculation and reduce the memory requirements.
+Each sub-driver implements specialized techniques to accelerate the calculation and reduce the memory requirements.
 Here we focus on the techniques that are common to the different EPH sub-drivers.
-Additional tricks specific to [[eph_task]] are discussed in more detail in the associated lesson.
+Additional tricks specific to the particular value of [[eph_task]] are discussed in more detail in the associated lesson.

 First of all, note that the memory requirements for the $W_{\kappa\alpha}(\rr,\RR)$ array scales as [[nfft]] × product([[ddb_ngqpt]]).